KellyZhou223/project01_shell/README.md

   ```

   #### shell.c
-  * Forks and executes the command, does redirecting and piping
+  * Forks and executes the command, also does redirecting and piping
   ```
   /*======== void run_command() ==========
   Inputs:  char **command